On conditional cuts for Stochastic Dual Dynamic Programming: On Conditional cuts in SDDP

 Using the classical SDDP method when the random data process is stagewise independent, the number of samples used in the forward path is generally chosen equal to one.
 However, due to accumulated errors during the backward resolution the $\check\Q_t$ estimation based on cutting planes can be far from the corresponding true supporting planes.
 In the case of SDDP with conditional cuts, we want to add one cut for each mesh $D_{t,h(t)}$.
 Because at each date $t$, the probability for $\xi_t$ to be in a given mesh is $\frac{1}{L_t}$, it is numerically better to take a number of samples equal to $L_t$.

 \begin{remark} For a given accuracy, in the case where a constant per mesh approximation is used to estimate the conditional expectations, the number of Monte Carlo trajectories $S$ and the number of meshes $L_t$ taken are found to be higher than in the linear approximation.
 So both the backward resolution and the forward resolution are more costly with the constant per mesh approximation than with the linear approximation.
-We therefore suggest to use linear per mesh approximation. \end{remark}
+We therefore suggest to use linear per mesh approximation.
+We refer the reader to Chapter 3 \cite{Friedman_Hastie_Tibshirani_2001} for more information on linear methods for regression and to \cite{Gobet_Lemor_Warin_2005,Lemor_Gobet_Warin_2006} for a cases wherein Monte Carlo error estimates can be given while assuming constant mesh size; \end{remark}